-- Save the Date!
-The Stakes of Middle East and North Africa Migration Studies Conference will take place April 21-22, 2017 at North Carolina State University.
+- The Stakes of Middle East and North Africa Migration Studies Conference will take place April 21-22, 2017 at North Carolina State University.
 This conference will consider the problematics of studying human movement to, from, and within the Middle East and North Africa in a time of mass displacement and multiple refugee "crises."

 Call for Papers